 Refer to the lighting instructions label on the outside of the burner housing.
-If the ignition control locks out on 'safety', main power to the unit must be manually interrupted for a 30 second reset period before the heater can be restarted.
+If the unit locks out on safety, main power to the unit must be manually interrupted for a 30 second reset period before the heater can be restarted.